mariogarcc/pylabutils/README.md

 aid in the making of simple data analysis reports in a lighter, more ergonomic and more streamlined manner.

-It currently offers 5 main methods:
+It currently offers 5 main methods (and an additional utility):

 + `fit` : the process of defining a function and setting up the optimization method all in one line, with added functionalities for immediate graphical